-Transdisciplinary Meta-Framework of Digital Educational Communication
+Meta-disciplinary Framework of Transdisciplinary Communication in Digital Education

 The generic concept of multiple disciplinarity [1; 38] comprises, in its turn, of a framework of interconnected concepts: Multi-disciplinarity; Interdisciplinarity; Transdiciplinarity; Metadisciplinarity.

 Multi-disciplinarity, thus, is understood as a multitude of fields of knowledge, that comprise the scope of understanding a certain object, problem or area of inquiry.